Equitable Building (Des Moines): Asbestos abatement lawsuit

 “This is the largest civil penalty by far in Iowa for asbestos violations,” said Attorney General Tom Miller.
 “We alleged Equitable L.P. completely ignored asbestos-handling requirements during renovations from 2005 to 2007, until the Iowa DNR became involved.”
 Department of Natural Resources Director Richard Leopold said the amount of the civil penalty underscores the importance of properly handling and disposing of asbestos during renovation and demolition projects.
 “What’s important to remember is that asbestos poses potentially serious health implications and that we do not have a situation like this happen again,” Leopold said.
 “This enforcement action should serve as a warning that the regulations relating to asbestos removal and disposal will be vigorously enforced.”

-In the Consent Order, Judgment and Decree entered May 5, 2009, Equitable L.P. admitted that it:

-Failed to thoroughly inspect the Equitable Building for the presence of asbestos prior to starting renovation activities.

-Failed to submit written notice of renovation activities to the DNR before beginning the renovation.

-Conducted the building renovation without taking precautions for the potential presence of asbestos-containing material.
+In the Consent Order, Judgment and Decree entered May 5, 2009, Equitable L.P. admitted that it failed to thoroughly inspect the Equitable Building for the presence of asbestos prior to starting renovation activities, submit written notice of renovation activities to the DNR before beginning the renovation, or conduct the building renovation without taking precautions for the potential presence of asbestos-containing material.

 Asbestos – which often is present in older building materials – is regulated as a hazardous air pollutant.
 It can cause lung disease and cancer, especially if it is contained in dust when asbestos-containing material is crumbled, pulverized or reduced to powder.
 State and federal laws and regulations have stringent requirements for handling regulated asbestos-containing material during demolition or renovations.

-The Criminal Case
+Ruling and aftermath

 A federal grand jury indicted Russell Coco, the supervisor of the Equitable Building renovation, and developer Bob Knapp, owner of the building, on 11 counts, accusing them of gutting several floors of the Equitable Building while large amounts of asbestos were present, then improperly disposing of the material.

 Bob Knapp pleaded guilty to two charges in February 2011 for his role at the head of a conspiracy to ignore federal asbestos regulations during a three-year renovation project at the Equitable Building.
 Knapp was sentenced on June 22, 2011, to 41 months behind bars.

 Knapp was paroled on March 25, 2014.
 On March 30, 2014, Knapp was found dead in a burned out car near Panora, Iowa, after stealing it from an acquaintance in Waukee whom he had been staying with.
 Federal authorities had reported Knapp to have escaped home confinement.

 Russell Coco also pleaded guilty in February to charges of conspiracy to impede and impair Environmental Protection Agency asbestos removal procedures and violations of the work practice requirements of the Clean Air Act.
 Coco was sentenced on July 13, 2011, to three years of probation for his involvement in the illegal removal of asbestos from the building.